 Conclusion

 For IAM and cybersecurity startups, this is especially critical: accurate financial projections and scenario analyses can be the difference between securing capital and missing out.
-It enables you to benchmark your performance, optimize spending, anticipate cash flow needs, and identify both risks and opportunities before they impact your business.
+It enables you to benchmark your performance, optimize spending, anticipate cash flow needs, and compare your marketing budget percentage by industry standards.
 Investors expect to see not only your growth story but also your operational discipline and foresight, qualities that a professional financial model puts front and center.

 Key Takeaways